eosnetworkfoundation/grant-framework/applications/cost-comparing-research-rust-cdt.md

 └──────────────┘             └──────────────┘            └─────────────────┘
 ```

 NOTE: There is no official general Rust LLVM.
-[This standardization project](https://rust-lang.github.io/compiler-team/working-groups/llvm/) is still in incubation status.
+This standardization project is still in incubation status.

-**Assumptions**: For cost-effective building, we want to build from the many works of [Wasmer](https://github.com/wasmerio/wasmer), although Antelope doesn't need to mount Wamser.
+Assumptions: For cost-effective building, we want to build from the many works of Wasmer, although Antelope doesn't need to mount Wamser.

 #### Cases